Go to content

 Redefining sound comfort without sacrificing aesthetics

-Are you looking for an acoustic solution that doesn't sacrifice your decor or your ecological values?
-Think of products that absorb sound while respecting your living space.
-Nokomis embodies this new generation of responsible, elegant furnishings.
-And you, in which room would you like to finally hear silence?
+Are you looking for an acoustic solution that doesn't compromise your interior design or your environmental values?
+Consider products that absorb sound while respecting your living space.
+Nokomis this new generation of responsible and elegant furnishings.
+Which room would you like to finally enjoy silence in?

 The best materials for effective soundproofing